 Creating fresh open spaces and people-friendly places on the lakefront.

-Wānaka's lakefront is one of the Upper Clutha community's most treasured assets, integral to both local and visitor experiences in town and an ever-increasingly popular place to be.
-Following the completion of the Wānaka Lakefront Reserves Management Plan (2014), a three month consultation period was held in 2016 and produced the Wānaka Lakefront Development Plan which was consulted on in 2015/2016.
+Wānaka's lakefront is one of the Upper Clutha community's most treasured assets, integral to both local and visitor experiences in town and an increasingly popular place to be.

-• Restore and develop Ecology through ecological enhancements and native revegetation planting.
+• Restore and develop ecology through ecological enhancements and native revegetation planting.

-• Provide continuous Access with a pedestrian/cycleway promenade around the lakefront.
+• Provide continuous access with a pedestrian/cycleway promenade around the lakefront.

-• Improve Landuse with lakefront linear parks and precincts.
+• Improve landuse with lakefront linear parks and precincts.

-• Provide a range of Facilities.
+• Provide a range of facilities.

 Stages of work